OmniBrew/sw5e-data/data/traits/force_insensitive.md

 ---
-name: Force Insensitive
+name: Force-Insensitive
 species:
+  - droid, class i
+  - droid, class ii
+  - droid, class iii
+  - droid, class iv
+  - droid, class v
+  - rakata
-  - taung
+  - ssi-ruu
 mechanics: []
 ---
-While taung can be manipulated by the force, they cannot sense the Force.
+While droids can be manipulated by many force powers, they can not sense the Force.
 You can not use force powers or take levels in forcecasting classes.